 Here are the steps you will take toward homely bliss:

-We already have an article on house-hunting in the rental market which you can find here.
+View and choose: We already have an article on house-hunting in the rental market linked.
 In short:

 Knowing your credit score and affordability is only the first step in qualifying for a rental.
 There is also an application process in order to succeed.